Ideas for implementing EP Languages in the classroom

 - Different conditions: Assessments can be completed in class under monitored conditions or at home at the student's own pace.

-- Targeted remediation: Once the students have completed the assessment, the system offers the option for targeted remediation, to provide each student with an individual pathway of learning to meet their needs based on the results of their assessment.
+- Recommended Tasks: Once the students have completed the assessment, the system offers the option for recommended tasks, to provide each student with an individual pathway of learning to meet their needs based on the results of their assessment.

 - Easy to adapt: Assessments can be easily edited and adapted to ensure that they meet the needs of your students.
 If our pre-made assessments do not fit what you are looking for, it is also very easy to make your own.
 We can provide guidance with this.